 YEARS 10 and 11

 Students can choose to continue with the language to GCSE level.
-The course focuses on all four skills areas (reading, writing, speaking and listening) across the GCSE topics of Media and Culture, Sport and Leisure, Travel and Tourism, Business, Work and Employment.
-By the end of the course students will have knowledge of around 600 Chinese characters.
+The course focuses on all four skills areas (reading, writing, speaking and listening) across the three GCSE topic areas: Identity and Culture; Local, National, International & Global Areas of Interest; Current & Future Study and Employment.
+By the end of the course students will have knowledge of around 600-800 Chinese characters.

 YEARS 12 and 13